A Space-Time Transformer for Precipitation Nowcasting: Related work

-Beginning with a standard 3D U-Net, the authors of \cite{park2022rainunetsuperresolutionrainmovie} introduce a time-space (TS) convolutional block in which a spatial convolution, followed by a ``temporal-wise dilated convolution'' (TSDConv), and finally a temporal convolution are applied to the input feature maps.
+Beginning with a standard 3D U-Net, the authors of \cite{park2022rainunetsuperresolutionrainmovie} implement a time-space (TS) convolutional block in which a spatial convolution, followed by a ``temporal-wise dilated convolution'' (TSDConv), and finally a temporal convolution are applied to the input feature maps.
 The authors note that their proposed TSDConv is simply an extension of the large kernel convolution operation into three dimensions.
-Additionally, WeatherFusionNet \cite{pihrt2022weatherfusionnetpredictingprecipitationsatellite} propose a physically informed U-Net-based architecture.
-Their model as inputs uses HRIT satellite radiances, a PDE-constrained video prediction via PhyDNet \cite{guen2020disentanglingphysicaldynamicsunknown}, and the outputs of a proposed Sat2Rad module to forecast binary rain masks.
-While the methods above achieve strong performance on W4CC tasks, most are fundamentally reliant on CNN model designs, and likely suffer from the inductive biases and poor scaling these architectures exhibit in other domains.
+Additionally, WeatherFusionNet \cite{pihrt2022weatherfusionnetpredictingprecipitationsatellite} proposes a physically informed U-Net-based architecture.
+As inputs, their model uses HRIT satellite radiances, a PDE-constrained video prediction via PhyDNet \cite{guen2020disentanglingphysicaldynamicsunknown}, and the outputs of a proposed Sat2Rad module to forecast binary rain masks.
+While the methods above achieve strong performance on this year's tasks, most are fundamentally reliant on CNN model designs, and likely suffer from the inductive biases and poor scaling these architectures exhibit in other domains.